benkeen/grunt-search/README.md

             }
         },

-        // Example 3: search a PHP codebase for short-tags and output the findings to the console
+        // Example 3: search a PHP codebase for short-tags and just output the findings to the console
 		short_tags: {
 			files: {
 				src: ["**/*.php"]